documentationfor yFiles for HTML 3.0.0.3

 With startDrag arbitrary HTML elements can be registered for a drag operation.
 By default, when the drag operation ends on a GraphComponent, a new node will be created that is a copy of the dragged node.

-This feature highly depends on the application implementation and requirements, so any further configuration and customization (including how to drag and drop your own data) is discussed in detail in Customizing Drag and Drop.
+This feature highly depends on the application implementation and requirements, so any further configuration and customization (including how to drag and drop your own data) is discussed in detail in Drag and Drop.

 Drag and drop is supported by the following auxiliary interaction concepts: